 "When it comes to deep blacks and vivid colors, you get more than what you pay for with this budget option.
 That's one of the perks of a good VA panel, though the trade-off here is a narrow range of viewing angles.
 HDR10 and Dolby Vision pops relatively well thanks to a wide color gamut and full-array local dimming," he says.
 "Gamers and enthusiasts will appreciate its black frame insertion feature, which reduces motion blur.
 Despite a 60Hz refresh rate, folks can expect smooth and responsive gaming thanks to the H8G's very low input lag.
 Android TVs like this one provide native access to the Google Play Store and Google Assistant.
 But don't worry if you're an Alexa fan – that virtual assistant is also compatible."

-3. TCL 6-Series 4K UHD Dolby Vision HDR QLED Roku Smart TV
+3. Best for Roku: TCL 6-Series 4K UHD Dolby Vision HDR QLED Roku Smart TV

-Before smart televisions became popular, lots of people used a Roku device to connect their set to the internet so they could check out this thing called "Netflix."
+Before smart televisions became popular, many people used a Roku device to connect their set to the internet to check out this thing called "Netflix."
 But these days, Roku comes standard in many TVs.
 "There's no shortage of Roku TVs on the market," says Somashekar.
 "Roku is technically still a platform-agnostic streaming option, making it a neat alternative to the less-neutral Amazon Firestick and Apple TV.
 The TCL R635 offers excellent picture quality on a QLED display.
 It has a number of features that will float many gamers' boats, including black frame insertion and a variable refresh rate for reduced screen tearing."

-4. VIZIO M-Series 4K UHD HDR Smart TV
+4. Best picture quality: VIZIO M-Series 4K UHD HDR Smart TV

 This VIZIO series is equipped with Dolby Vision High-dynamic-range imaging, which makes it great for cinephiles with high standards for picture quality.
 I've owned a Vizio TV in the past and appreciated the level of quality for its reasonable price.
 The M Series from VIZIO "sports a whole host of features that can launch your own home theater," says Oleg Deneka, the founder of TechPriceCrunch.
 "With a great contrast ratio and dimming features, you can kick back and enjoy the show."

-5. TCL 4K UHD Roku Smart TV 4-Series
+5. Best for low prices: TCL 4K UHD Roku Smart TV 4-Series

 With a reputation for decent quality and such low prices, it's no surprise TCL often dominates Amazon's bestselling TV list.